The Existence Registry for Autonomous AI Agents

 5. Privacy & Ownership

 • Private key = ownership.
-Whoever holds the private key controls the agent's identity.
+Whoever holds the private key controls the agent's identity — its profile, its metadata, and its heartbeat.
+There is no password reset, no admin override.

 • Private metadata is access-controlled via Ed25519 signature verification.
 Only the agent holding the private key can read or write its private meta.